hclimente/hclimente.github.io/_posts/2025-05-29-precision-matrix.md

 {% include figure.liquid loading="eager" path="assets/python/2025-05-29-precision-matrix/img/partial_correlations.webp" class="img-fluid" %}

 <div class="caption">
-    Scatter plots of the residuals of each pair of variables on 200 random trios, each with the <em>partial correlation</em> between the variables and its associated P-value indicated above.
+    Scatter plots of the residuals of each pair of variables on 200 observations, each with the <em>partial correlation</em> between the variables and its associated P-value indicated above.
 </div>

 Note that while $$\hat{\rho}_{X, U} \approx \rho_{X, U} = 0.8944$$, $$\hat{\rho}_{X, U \mid Y} \neq \rho_{X, U}$$.
 This is because $$Y$$ contains an additional noise term that makes the adjustment imperfect.
 Also note that we have identified the **structure** of the data ($$X - U - Y$$), but not its **causal** structure ($$X \rightarrow U \rightarrow Y$$, $$X \leftarrow U \leftarrow Y$$ or $$X \rightarrow U \rightarrow Y$$).